 Lee Zeldin, GOP nominee for NY governor, assaulted at rally

-NEW YORK -- U.S. Rep. Lee Zeldin, the Republican candidate for New York governor, was assaulted by a man who apparently tried to stab him at an upstate event Thursday but the congressman escaped serious injury.
+NEW YORK -- A man accused of attacking U.S. Rep. Lee Zeldin, the Republican candidate for New York governor, at an upstate event by apparently trying to stab the congressman was arrested and charged with attempted assault.

-'I'm OK,' Zeldin said in a statement.
+'I'm OK,' Zeldin said in a statement after the assault Thursday.
 'Fortunately, I was able to grab his wrist and stop him for a few moments until others tackled him.'

-Zeldin's campaign said the attacker was taken into custody and the congressman continued his speech.
-He is challenging incumbent Democratic Gov. Kathy Hochul this November.
+A Monroe County sheriff's spokesperson said David Jakubonis, 43, was arrested after trying to attack Zeldin and was later arraigned on a charge of attempted assault in the second degree.
+He has been released without bail.
+It's not clear whether Jakubonis has an attorney who can speak for him.
+A message seeking comment was left at a number listed for Jakubonis.

+The incident happened as Zeldin, who is challenging incumbent Democratic Gov. Kathy Hochul this November, was addressing a Veterans of Foreign Wars post in the town of Perinton, outside Rochester.

-The attacker climbed onto a low stage where the congressman spoke to a crowd of dozens outside Rochester, flanked by bales of hay and American flags.
+The attacker climbed onto a low stage where the congressman spoke to a crowd of dozens, flanked by bales of hay and American flags.
 A video posted on Twitter shows the two falling to the ground as other people try to intervene.

+The attacker swung his weapon toward Zeldin's neck and told him, 'You're done,' according to the sheriff's spokesperson, Deputy Brendan Hurley.

 Among those who helped to subdue the attacker was Zeldin's running mate, former New York Police Department Deputy Inspector Alison Esposito, said state GOP Chair Nick Langworthy.